 Program Director: Peter Gilligan, firstname.lastname@example.org

 The University of North Carolina Hospitals' program offers intensive training in all aspects of clinical microbiology with emphasis on developing clinical problem solving and consultative skills through daily laboratory contact with ID physicians.
 The laboratory has a commitment to molecular testing with fellows participating in test development for our constantly expanding test menu.
 Opportunities exist for the fellow to develop expertise in international laboratory capacity building at the UNC Project Laboratory in Lilongwe, Malawi.
 Fellows are expected to develop strong clinical and translational research skills by performing collaborative clinical research with faculty from UNC's internationally recognized programs in Infectious Diseases and Cystic Fibrosis.
-The program is not currently accepting applications but will next accept them beginning January 1, 2014.
+Applications for a position that will begin on July 1, 2015 will be accepted from January 1, 2015 through August 31, 2015.
 For more information about the program, please visit http://www.med.unc.edu/pathology/clinical-fellowships/clinical-microbiology.

 University of Pennsylvania